medomics/medomics_NatCancer/Demo_NLP/README.md

 ## Data
 In the Demo data generated to run and test the python code of the NLP experiment:
   * The text of each note (deid_notecontent attribute) is a concatenation of random words from the vocabulary of the Brown corpus of NLTK [1].
 Selections are made according to the relative weights computed from the term frequency in the corpus.
   * None of the attribute values in the Demo data belong to real patients.
-Each row in the demo data contains a random text (in sustitution of a patient note) and (synthetic) attributes of the "note" and the "patient".
-      Number of rows: 451772
-      Number of Columns: 9 columns
+Each row in the demo data contains random text (in substitution of a patient note) and (synthetic) fields for the "note" and "patient" attributes.
+Number of rows: 451772.
+Number of Columns: 9 columns.
-      # Columns Information:
+  * Columns Information:
-      --> 'id': Unique identifier for a patient.
+    * 'id': Unique identifier for a patient.
-      --> 'deid_notecontent': De-identified note.
+    * 'deid_notecontent': De-identified note.
-      --> 'overallsurvival': Survival time from the date of diagnosis in years.
+    * 'overallsurvival': Survival time from the date of diagnosis in years.
-      --> 'vitalstatusbinary': Vital status (0 if alive and 1 if dead).
+    * 'vitalstatusbinary': Vital status (0 if alive and 1 if dead).
-      --> 'authortype': Author of the note or source.
+    * 'authortype': Author of the note or source.
-      --> 'filingdate': Note date.
+    * 'filingdate': Note date.
-      --> 'dateofdiagnosis': Date of diagnosis.
+    * 'dateofdiagnosis': Date of diagnosis.
-      --> 'stage_grade': Stage or grade.
+    * 'stage_grade': Stage or grade.
-      --> 'AGE': Age at diagnosis.
+    * 'AGE': Age at diagnosis.

 [1] Bird, Steven, Edward Loper and Ewan Klein (2009), Natural Language Processing with Python.
 O’Reilly Media Inc.